 Steven Roberts talks about becoming an American and becoming a writer, and the forces that shaped the life of this leading political analyst.

-A well-known commentator on many Washington-based TV shows, Roberts also appears regularly as a political analyst on the ABC radio network and is a substitute host on NPR's Diane Rehm Show.
+A well-known commentator on many Washington-based TV shows, Roberts also appears regularly as a political analyst on the ABC radio network and was a substitute host on NPR's Diane Rehm Show.
 As a teacher, he lectures widely on American politics and the role of the news media.
 Since 1997 he has been the Shapiro Professor of Media and Public Affairs at George Washington University, where he has taught for the last 23 years.
 His many honors include the Dirksen Award for covering Congress, the Wilbur Award for reporting on religion and politics, the Bender prize as one of GW's top undergraduate teachers, and four honorary doctorates.
 He's been named a Father of the Year by the Father's Day Council and received the Public Service Sector Award from the Aspen Institute.
 Steve and Cokie have two children: Lee, a banker in Raleigh, NC, and Rebecca, a program specialist for the Smithsonian Institution in Washington, and six grand-children.
 In his spare time, Roberts plays tennis and roots for his grand-children’s sports teams.